ShahzadaShameelFarooq/oncoCluster/README.md

 browseVignettes("oncoCluster")
 ```

-`oncoCluster` currently contains 1 function for analysis of the input
+`oncoCluster` currently contains 3 functions for analysis of the input
-data and 1 function which provides a graphical output.
+data and 2 functions which provides a graphical output.

--   Analysis (1 function):
+-   Analysis (3 function):

+1.  clusterAnalysis: A function that does k-means clustering on DNA
+    methylation Data taken from multiple samples given the significant
+    methylation sites.

+2.  clusterAnalysisTwo: A function that does clustering, using mclust
-1. Using DNA methylation data of different methylation sites from
+    package, on DNA methylation Data taken from multiple samples given
+    the significant methylation sites.

+3.  clusterComparison: A function that compares the results of
+    clusterAnalysis and clusterAnalysisTwo by looking at the samples
+    clustered in the maximum cluster by both functions and getting the
-    various samples to identify sub-types in the cancer.
+    difference in the clusters.

--   Graphical Output
+-   Graphical Output (2 functions)

-1. The result from the Analysis function is used to get the cluster
+1.  clusterPlot: A function that plots the results from the cluster
-    plot.
+    results of either clusterAnalysis or clusterAnalysisTwo.

+2.  compareClusterPlot: A function that plots the barplots from the
+    results of both clusterAnalysis and clusterAnalysisTwo.

 ![](./inst/extdata/overview.png)

 ## Contributions

 The author of the package is Shahzada Muhammad Shameel Farooq.
 The
+*clusterAnalysis* function was written by the author and makes use of
+the filter function from `dplyr` and the kmeans function from `stats`.
+The *clusterAnalysisTwo* function was written by the author and makes
+use of the filter function from`dplyr`and the Mclust function from the
+`mclust` The *clusterComparison* function was written by the author and
-*clusterAnalysis* function makes use of the filter function from `dplyr`
+makes use of the filter function from `dplyr` The *clusterPlot* function
-and the kmeans function from `stats`.
-The *clusterPlot* makes use of the
+was written by the author and makes use of the fviz_cluster function
-fviz_cluster function from `factoextra` and the theme_bw function from
+from `factoextra` and the theme_bw function from `ggplot2`.
+The
-`ggplot2`
+*compareClusterPlot* was written by the author.

 ## References